-Black is love; Black is life:
+Black is love; Black is life

 Scandinavian fashion loves the color black.
 So, much so that an all black outfit is considered exceptionally stylish.
-But this is not your typical black t-shirt over a pair of black trousers style, that is just uninteresting.
+But this is not your typical black T-shirt over a pair of black trousers style, that is just uninteresting.
 Instead, the Scandinavian locals spruce up their black outfits by utilizing the power of textures.
 The best way to understand this would be with an example.

 Let’s say you want to wear an all-black outfit containing a jacket, a shirt, a pair of pants, and shoes.
 The right way to do this would be to layer it with men’s suede jackets.
-Shoes should be some high-top sneakers made from black leather, and the cherry on top would be a black woolen scarf around the neck.
-This one sample outfit contains five unique textures, which all come together to form an outfit that’ll turn your average joe into a supermodel.
+The shoes should be some high-top sneakers made from black leather, and the cherry on top would be a black woolen scarf around the neck.
+This one sample outfit contains five unique textures, which all come together to form an outfit that’ll turn your average Joe into a supermodel.

-Scandinavian Fashion and minimalism:
+Scandinavian Fashion and minimalism

 You might have noticed by now that all of the above-mentioned qualities of Scandinavian fashion align right up with a type of minimalist fashion, and that is no coincidence.
 The lack of crazy colors and patterns means that scandic and minimalist fashion has a lot of overlap.
 You make a list of Scandinavian wardrobe essentials, and a large majority of them will fit in a men’s capsule wardrobe.